fjallstrom/shelly-node-scripts/README.md

 # shelly-node-scripts
-collab between me and claude. for home use in my... home.
+collab between me and claude.
+for home use in my... home.

+for standalone use as scripts in shelly plugs.